 Inspect the forks for twists and bends.
-Put a 2"-thick metal block, at least 4" wide by 24" long, on the blade of the fork with the 4" surface against the blade.
+Put a 2"-thick wood block, at least 4" wide by 24" long, on the blade of the fork with the 4" surface against the blade.
 Put a 24" carpenter's square on the top of the block and against the shank.
 Check the fork 20" above the blade to make sure it is not bent more than 1" maximum.

-If the fork blades are obvi-

-ously bent or damaged, have them inspected by a trained maintenance person before operating the truck.
+If the fork blades are obviously bent or damaged, have them inspected by a trained maintenance person before operating the truck.

-Inspect the fork latches.
-Be sure they are not damaged or broken and operate freely and lock correctly.
-Check the fork stop pins for secure condition.
+Inspect the fork stop pins.
+Be sure they are not damaged or broken and operate freely.
+Check the stop pins for secure condition.